Skip to main content Skip to footer

 Top Reverb Pedals for Shoegaze

 The following guide recommends specific reverb pedals that can deliver shoegaze-approved production values and creative inspiration.
 We are not implying that a particular pedal only does one thing well—in fact, all of these reverb boxes possess excellent levels of versatility.
 However, to help you find the best match for your music and technique, we identified a characteristic or two in each pedal that aligns with a key reverb application for shoegaze.
-If you desire more information on evaluating reverb processors, read our article, How to Choose the Best Reverb Pedal.
+If you desire more information on evaluating reverb processors, read our article, The Best Reverb Pedals of 2024.

 Other resources include our Delay and Reverb Pedal Collection, The Best Multi-Effects Pedals of 2024Finding the Best Guitar Pedal Order, Universal Audio UAFX Pedals and How to Build a Guitar Pedalboard.